 The use of horses, which were used by the Ute as early as the 1600's, gave the Indians greater mobility, allowing them to range over much more land and to extend their dominions.
 Between 1810 and 1820 the Arapaho ranged between the North Platte and Arkansas rivers and westward to the foothills of the Rocky Mountains.
 About 1815, and probably at other times, a rendezvous was held between a group of French trappers and members of the Arapaho, Cheyenne, Kiowa, and other tribes, at a spot along Bear Creek just north of present Littleton.

-The Arapaho and Cheyenne had formed a strong alliance before 1800, and those two tribes occupied most of eastern Colorado when groups of White settlers began to arrive.
+The Arapaho and Cheyenne had formed a strong alliance before 1800, and those two tribes occupied most of eastern Colorado when groups of settlers began to arrive.
 Hunting buffalo was an important part of Indian society at this time.
 The Arapaho were certainly familiar with the South Platte area; Arapahoe County was aptly named for this tribe, although the spelling differs.

 They fought for decades with their enemies, the Ute.
 Although the Ute occupied only the mountainous area of Colorado, they hunted buffalo "as far out onto the plains as the shadows of the Rockies stretch at sunset."
 Battles over hunting grounds were common.